openglbook/openglbook.com/_includes/chapter-4-content.md

 rotation as well as scaling since the top left part of the matrix, where scaling and rotation values are stored, contains a 3x3 identity matrix.

-Let’s see how translation works, by translating the following point, represented as a column vector, three units along the y-axis:
+Let's see how translation works, by translating the following point, represented as a column vector, three units along the y-axis:

 <div>